panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 `length` and `half` variables are assigned with a value once.
 It seems reasonable to declare them as `const` since these variables aren't going to change.

-Use `let` declaration for variables which value can change.
+Use `let` declaration for variables whose value can change.
 Whenever possible assign an initial value right away, e.g. `let index = 0`.

-What about the old school `var`?
+What about the old-school `var`?
 My suggestion is [to stop using it](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75#.hvdxtd30t).

 ![Do not write var, write const and let in JavaScript](./images/no-var.png)